4 Newer Primary Care Practice Models for Patients

 - Direct pay primary care practices don’t accept any health insurance.
 You pay out-of-pocket for any medical services provided.
 You would still want to have some form of health insurance for emergency care and catastrophic coverage, but you wouldn’t be using it at your routine doctor’s office visits.

-Where the lines between direct pay primary care and concierge medicine blur are with membership fees.
+The lines between direct pay primary care and concierge medicine blur with membership fees.

 However, others do not charge a membership fee.
 This likely means they are maintaining a larger panel but are eliminating the overhead costs required for dealing with insurance.

 You may run into some situations with practices touting themselves as concierge medicine, but really, they are direct pay.
 It’s important to understand the difference so that you can make the right decision for your care and your insurance plan.